idrak-dareshani/Python-Project/README.md

 3. If not found then store the list of components which needs to be ordered

 <b>Enhancement:</b></br>
+- Add cost to the process to determine purchasing targets
-Create purchase orders for components which are not found in any source also decide which supplier is suitable considering quality and delivery time.
+- Create purchase orders for components which are not found in any source also decide which supplier is suitable considering quality and delivery time.
+- Create visualization to show the trends